Request a Free Demo Now!

 There is a clear incentive to test the control system against an Emulate3D model of the hardware as soon as possible as this provides further verification of the expected system operation.
 Should any problems be highlighted at this stage, many options, including hardware changes, are still available to the system designers.
 End users can be shown operational sequences and operators can be trained on the real system responses, and they will make fewer mistakes.
 Interface designs and screen layouts can be modified and improved if it is observed that the HMI (Human/Machine Interface) is less than clear.
 The fine positioning of sensors can be determined, and functional parameters tested and optimised.

 The opportunity exists to run batteries of Emulate3D tests on different computers simultaneously, thus effectively multiplying the amount of testing time available by the number of computers used.
 Once the hardware system is installed on site, the controls testing phase is reduced to a minimum checklist to ensure the correct connection of all sensors and outputs, as the logical verification of the system will have been completed off line.
 Once the system is in production, the Emulate3D Controls Testing model remains of considerable value to the end user - few systems remain unchanged during their lifecycle, so any proposed modifications should again be evaluated offline first, prior to implementation.

 Contact us now to request the white paper, "10 Reasons to use Off-Line Controls Testing for Your Next Automation Project", or for further information.

-Emulate3D Controls Testing models connect natively to a wide range of PLCs, and can be connected to other manufacturers' products via a wide range of industrial standard protocols.
+Emulate3D Controls Testing models are Digital Twins that connect natively to a wide range of PLCs, and can be connected to other manufacturers' products via a wide range of industrial standard protocols.